dericko/dericko.github.io/zabout.md

 _Product Development Intern_ - [Sustrana](http://www.sustrana.com/about/), Berwyn, PA

-> Spent a summer and a couple semesters learning about sustainability and software as a service.
+> Spent a summer and a couple semesters learning about environmental sustainability and software as a service.
 Realized how much more fun I would be having if I were programming.

 __2012__